Limited edition reprint, in stock for immediate shipping.

 The horror movies produced by Universal during the 1920s and 30s were crucial in shaping our understanding of what a horror movie could be.
 They created the environment in which artists such as Lon Chaney, Bela Lugosi and Boris Karloff could flourish, and became a turning point in the development of the modern motion picture.

-This first instalment of our upcoming series of horror movie compendium guides is designed and printed in vibrant full colour, packed with stills, posters and artwork printed to crystal clarity.
+This opulent Universal horror movie history guide is designed and printed in vibrant full colour, packed with stills, posters and artwork printed to crystal clarity.
 Even black and white images are given a richness and depth that you won’t find elsewhere, thanks to our exacting attention to detail and exhaustive restoration work.
+It’s the perfect way to revisit the early years of the studio we have to thank for some of the most memorable moments in cinema.

 From your favourite golden age classics, to the smaller-name pieces of art you might not know so well, this Universal horror movie guide is a glorious tribute to the work of a studio who not only gave horror fans so much, but actually created those fans too.
-This unique publication is perfect square bound, with a matt laminated cover featuring shimmering gloss highlights, to the same specification as our show-stopping Bela Lugosi biography.
+This unique publication is perfect square bound and printed to the highest standard, with a sumptuous soft touch cover.

 - 84 pages